Investment

 Invest $500 per quarter.

-If a speculative asset's performance is greater than +15% over a quarter, sell half the gains and redistribute them evenly to the defensive assets.
+If the performance of a speculative asset exceeds +15% over a quarter, sell half of the gains and redistribute them evenly to the defensive assets.

 Example #9

-Each month, inject $100 split across the two assets with the weakest performance over the last 90 days.
+Each month, inject $100 distributed to the two assets with the worst performance over the last 90 days.

 Example #10

-Invest $100 per month split between Bitcoin, Gold and Nasdaq.
+Invest $100 per month distributed among Bitcoin, Gold and Nasdaq.

-If an asset is below its 200-day moving average, double the investment in it the following month to take advantage of a potential rebound.
+If an asset is below its 200-day moving average, double the investment in it the following month to take advantage of a possible rebound.

 Last updated